UPPS 04.05.02 - Tobacco and Smoking Policy

 Artists or actors who participate in authorized performances that require smoking or the use of another tobacco product as part of artistic productions are exempt from this policy.

-PROCEDURE FOR REPORTING VIOLATIONS OF THE TOBACCO POLICY
+PROCEDURES FOR REPORTING VIOLATIONS OF THE TOBACCO POLICY

-Employees or students who observe tobacco policy violations should inform the person that the university prohibits the use of all tobacco products on university property.
+Employees or students who observe tobacco and smoking policy violations should inform the person that the university prohibits the use of all tobacco products and smoking on university property.
 If the violator refuses to adhere to this policy, the observer should then report the violation to the appropriate management official, which may include persons such as supervisors, program coordinators, directors, vice presidents, professors, department chairs, deans, residence hall directors, apartment managers, or the University Police Department (UPD).

 Management officials will take reasonable measures to protect the anonymity of the person reporting the violation, with no retaliation or negative consequences if reported in good faith.

 The university will deal with violations on a case-by-case basis in accordance with the university’s established disciplinary policies.
-Persons who repeatedly violate the tobacco policy should be reported to the appropriate administrative official:
+Persons who repeatedly violate the tobacco and smoking policy should be reported to the appropriate administrative official:

 Student violations should be reported to the Office of the Dean of Students.